• g2 badge

 This way, Stumptown uses ecommerce personalization and encourages visitors to try their products in a non-pushy, fun, and easy way.

-All you need is to come up with questions and get a couple of ecommerce tools (say, Typeform for adding the quiz to your website and Wisepops to maximize awareness among visitors with popup forms, onsite notifications, and bars).
+All you need is to come up with questions and get a couple of ecommerce tools to maximize awareness among visitors with popup forms, onsite notifications, and bars.

 "The quiz also helps customers to find appropriate beard products based on their lifestyle.
 And it helps us get a better grasp of our fans and their interests."